|

 the Akroyiali, owned by a woman named Panayota who

-used to live in New Jersey and is a great
+used to live in New Jersey and was a great

 The other taverna is still going strong and has good food too.